xpack-dev-tools/clang-xpack/README-RELEASE.md

 No need to add a tag here, it'll be added when the release is created.

+### Check the latest upstream release

+Check the LLVM GitHub [releases](https://github.com/llvm/llvm-project/releases) and compare the the xPack [releases](https://github.com/xpack-dev-tools/clang-xpack/releases/).
+Find the latest release that seems stable; usually skip X.Y.0 releases, since they are usually followed by a X.Y.1 release in several month.

 ### Increase the version

 Determine the version (like `12.0.1`) and update the `scripts/VERSION`